blogmywiki/woolf-write/README.md

 # woolf-write
-A simple Python word processor made with guizero
+A simple Python plain text word processor made with guizero

 ## Why and what now?